AlerianEmperor/CaitlynRenderer/README.md

 These images were rendered by my 10 years old laptop, if I have a new laptop or GPU, the performance will be much higher!

+# Control
+W, A, S, D to move, left mouse to navigate, right mouse to adjust UI.

 # Features
 - Real time path tracing.
 - Unidirectional Path Tracing.